Digital morphogenesis via Schelling segregation: The case tau between kappa and 1/2

-\textbf{Formalising the intuitive picture.} We now wish to define further events which ensure that the neighbourhoods of each $l_i$ and $r_i$ are nicely behaved in the initial configuration, in order that we can establish the dichotomy described above, regarding the number of changes that can be expected in the neighbourhood of each $l_i$ and $r_i$ prior to completion.
-The distributions for these intervals in the initial configuration, however, are a little difficult to attack directly because of the nature of their definition.
+Now, in order to establish the required dichotomy, we need to build up a clear picture of what the neighbourhoods $\mathcal{N}(l_i)$ and $\mathcal{N}(r_i)$ can be expected to look like.
+The distributions for these intervals in the initial configuration are a little difficult to attack directly, however, due to the nature of their definition.
 In choosing $l_1$ we move left until we find the \emph{first} node which has high bias -- this gives an asymmetry to the given information concerning the neighbourhood.
 Roughly, we might expect something like a hypergeometric distribution, but how good is this as an approximation?
 What we shall do, in fact, is first of all to understand what can be expected from the neighbourhood of a node which is chosen uniformly at random from among those with borderline bias:

 \begin{defin} Let us say that a node $u$ has \textbf{borderline bias}, denoted $\mathtt{Bb}(u)$, if:

 i.e., $u$ has high bias but decreasing the modulus of the bias by the minimum possible amount of 2 would cause it not to have high bias.
 We say that $\mathtt{Bb}^{\ast}(u)$ holds if $u$ has borderline bias in the initial configuration. \end{defin}